• Skip to primary navigation

 In appreciation of her gift, Riggs will be honored as a member of the 1879 Society of UAMS, recognizing all individuals who have made estate gifts to the university.

-UAMS is the state's only health sciences university, with colleges of Medicine, Nursing, Pharmacy, Health Professions and Public Health; a graduate school; a hospital; a main campus in Little Rock; a Northwest Arkansas regional campus in Fayetteville; a statewide network of regional campuses; and seven institutes: the Winthrop P. Rockefeller Cancer Institute, Jackson T. Stephens Spine & Neurosciences Institute, Harvey & Bernice Jones Eye Institute, Psychiatric Research Institute, Donald W. Reynolds Institute on Aging, Translational Research Institute and Institute for Digital Health & Innovation.
-UAMS includes UAMS Health, a statewide health system that encompasses all of UAMS' clinical enterprise.
+UAMS is the state’s only health sciences university, with colleges of Medicine, Nursing, Pharmacy, Health Professions and Public Health; a graduate school; a hospital; a main campus in Little Rock; a Northwest Arkansas regional campus in Fayetteville; a statewide network of regional campuses; and eight institutes: the Winthrop P. Rockefeller Cancer Institute, Jackson T. Stephens Spine & Neurosciences Institute, Harvey & Bernice Jones Eye Institute, Psychiatric Research Institute, Donald W. Reynolds Institute on Aging, Translational Research Institute, Institute for Digital Health & Innovation and the Institute for Community Health Innovation.
+UAMS includes UAMS Health, a statewide health system that encompasses all of UAMS’ clinical enterprise.
 UAMS is the only adult Level 1 trauma center in the state.
-UAMS has 3,240 students, 913 medical residents and fellows, and five dental residents.
-It is the state's largest public employer with more than 11,000 employees, including 1,200 physicians who provide care to patients at UAMS, its regional campuses, Arkansas Children's, the VA Medical Center and Baptist Health.
+UAMS has 3,485 students, 915 medical residents and fellows, and seven dental residents.
+It is the state’s largest public employer with more than 11,000 employees, including 1,200 physicians who provide care to patients at UAMS, its regional campuses, Arkansas Children’s, the VA Medical Center and Baptist Health.
 Visit www.uams.edu or uamshealth.com.
-Find us on Facebook, Twitter, YouTube or Instagram.
+Find us on Facebook, X (formerly Twitter), YouTube or Instagram.

 ###

-Filed Under: Cancer Featured Stories, Research Tagged With: Linda Riggs, Peter Emanuel, research, triple negative breast cancer
+Filed Under: Cancer Featured Stories, Research

 Five Grants Presented to UAMS Cancer Researchers